getiot/linux-c-functions/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Linux C Functions's documentation!
+Linux 常用 C 函数
 =============================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   :caption: Contents:
+   char
+   string-convert
+   memory
+   time
+   memory-string
+   math
+   user-group
+   data-structure
+   file
+   file-content
+   process
+   permission
+   signal
+   network
+   env
+   tty